ChrisYounger/git_for_splunk/README.md

 echo ".git2" >> .gitignore
 ```

-You might also need to consider settings .gitignore to ignore nested .gitignore files  (**/.gitignore), or alter the hooks to move/restore nested .gitignore files.
+You might also need to consider settings .gitignore to ignore nested .gitignore files  (**/.gitignore).
+Alternatively, you could alter the hooks to move/restore nested .gitignore files.

 More reading:

 * https://stackoverflow.com/a/48649409/1653340
 * https://stackoverflow.com/questions/23362967/how-to-tell-git-to-ignore-git-sub-modules
 * https://stackoverflow.com/questions/14224966/merge-error-after-converting-git-submodule-to-subtree